pgroves/cliawesome/README.md

  - *Defaultable*: The Option is required, but there is a developer specified default.
 This includes flags/switches, that are one of several possible values.
-NOTE: We don't bother calling any Options truly "optional", as there is always some type of default value - switches can be "false", lists of files can be an empty list, etc.

  - *Switches*: Options without an associated value are switches.
 All switches are XOR style, which means there are several predefined possible values for a switch.
 The implication is that simple boolean flags are really Switches with one of two values.
-Most obvious example is --verbose and --quiet, which negate each other.
-The order of precedence when multiple switches are given is last on commandline, last in config file.
-(That is, commandline args override config file settings, and the most recent on either is given precedence over that respective set.)
+Most obvious example is Verbosity, with flags --verbose and --quiet, which negate each other.
+   When multiple values for one switch are encountered, commandline args override config file settings, and the most recent on either is given precedence over that respective set.

  - *Have values*: If an option needs N values they are assumed to be the N tokens after the option is given on the commandline.
 Such Options *cannot* have a variable number of inputs.
 Only the Open List (discussed below) can have a variable number of options.
 CLIAwesome does not use equal signs "=" to bind a value to an Option on the commandline.
-There is a builtin option that uses this, the "-f" / "--config-file" Option which specifies where the config file is from the commandline.
+There is a builtin option that uses this, the "--config-file" Option takes one value, which specifies where the config file is from the commandline.
 For example, the useage could end up looking like